The local secrets of Tel Aviv Port

 In 1936, as part of the Arab Revolt, the Palestinians declared a general strike and shut down the port of Jaffa, which served as an entry gate for Jewish immigrants and a major port for imports and exports.
 Following this strike, the British had to authorize the Jews to establish their own port, and so the Tel Aviv port was quickly built.

-The port was established in the north of Tel Aviv in 1936, near the place where the Yarkon River flows into the Mediterranean Sea.
-A few days after the approval for the construction of the port was received, a Yugoslav ship already docked there, bringing with it sacks of cement, in front of thousands of Tel Aviv residents who came to the port to welcome the ship.
+The British government established the port in the north of Tel Aviv in 1936, near the confluence of the Yarkon River and the Mediterranean Sea.
+Just days after receiving approval for its construction, a Yugoslav ship docked there, unloading sacks of cement as thousands of Tel Aviv residents gathered to welcome its arrival.

-Soon after, the port began to receive new Jewish immigrants who came to Israel from all over the world but were completely shut down during World War II.
-After the declaration of the State of Israel in 1948, which occurred during Israel’s War of Independence, the port returned to action, and played a significant role in the war, as it helped to send many Jewish immigrants from Europe, as well as weapons, during this troubled time.
+Soon after, the port began welcoming new Jewish immigrants arriving in Israel from around the world but shut down entirely during World War II.
+Following the declaration of the State of Israel in 1948, during the War of Independence, the port resumed operations and played a crucial role in the conflict, facilitating the arrival of Jewish immigrants from Europe and the transport of weapons.

-A few years after the establishment of Israel, it became clear that the port of Tel Aviv was too small and not deep enough to allow very large ships to dock there.
-First, there was an attempt to deepen the port artificially, but it was not enough, so the government decided to establish another port in the country, in the city of Ashdod.
-Shortly after the establishment of the Ashdod port, in 1965, the Tel Aviv port ceased to operate completely.
+A few years after Israel’s establishment, it became clear that the Tel Aviv port was too small and shallow for large ships.
+Attempts to deepen it artificially failed, prompting the government to establish a new port in Ashdod.
+Shortly after the Ashdod port opened in 1965, the Tel Aviv port ceased operations entirely.

 Unique things to do in Tel Aviv Port